techbelle/the-little-mongodb-book/en/mongodb.markdown

 	db.unicorns.find({weight: {$gt: 600}});

-And then examine the profiler:
+And then examine the profiler collection:

 	db.system.profile.find()